wkumari/draft-wkumari-dhc-capport/README.md

        continue until the network changes, or a new DHCP message without the CP is received.

+Kumari, et al.            Expires June 5, 2015                  [Page 7]

+Internet-Draft             DHCP Captive-Portal             December 2014

 6. IANA Considerations

    This document defines DHCPv4 Captive-Portal option which requires assignment of DHCPv4 option code TBA1 assigned from "Bootp and DHCP options" registry (http://www.iana.org/assignments/ bootp-dhcp- parameters/bootp-dhcp-parameters.xml), as specified in [RFC2939].

-Kumari, et al.            Expires April 4, 2015                 [Page 7]

-Internet-Draft             DHCP Captive-Portal              October 2014

    The IANA is also requested at assign an IPv6 RA Type code (TBA3) from the [TODO] registry.
 Thanks IANA!